RP9K/Portfolio/README.md

 Hi!
-This a space for art.
+This a space for art talk.
-_MG_7224-Pano.jpg
+After that there is this space for a cool image.
+Then there is my Cirriculum Vitae.